 2. Biblical Theology.

 Make organic connections with the whole canon on its own terms, across the storyline of the Bible, especially regarding how the Old and New Testaments integrate and climax in Christ.
-(I try to show how Harry Potter illustrates biblical theology in the four-minute video below.)
 This is a main distinctive of the NIV Zondervan Study Bible.

 3. Historical Theology.